-The deposit may be delivered by mail, commercial carrier, courier, or hand delivery to the Public Information Office.
-Packages that are delivered to the U.S. Copyright Office by mail or commercial carrier will be irradiated to destroy possible contaminants, such as anthrax.
-This process may damage CD-ROMs or other discs.
+The deposit may be delivered by mail, bycommercial carrier, courier, or by hand delivery to the Public Information Office.
+Packages that are delivered to the U.S. Copyright Office by mail or by couriercommercial carrier will be irradiated to destroy possible contaminants, such as anthrax.
+This process may damage CD-ROMs or other compact discs.
 To avoid this result, applicants are strongly encouraged to send these types of materials in boxes rather than envelopes.
-For additional guidance on delivering items to the Office, see Chapter 1500, Section 1508.2.
+For additional guidance on delivering items to the Office by hand or by courier, see Chapter 1500.
+Section 1109.8.1508.2.